Matrixcoffee/track-issue-208/README.md

 see _what_ changed so we can update the information in the [wiki], for example.

-One could argue that keeping track of all that information in a GitHub issue is abusing GitHub issues in a way they're not supposed to, and it would be much better to use something that has first class support for edit history.
+One could argue that keeping track of all that information in a GitHub issue is abusing GitHub issues in a way they're not meant to, and it would be much better to use something that has first class support for edit history.
 But why argue when you can code?